kevingduck/adhd-calendar/README.md

 ## Contributing

-Contributions to the ADHD Helper project are welcome.
+Contributions to the ADHD Calendar project are welcome.
 Please follow these steps:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/AmazingFeature`)